sinar.htm

 P, C, SINAR cameras and components

-8X10 to 4X5 GLENNVIEW made reducing back of black anodized aluminum with a 4X5 Graflock back attached, $300 without ground glass or $325 with plain ground glass installed.
+8X10 to 4X5 GLENNVIEW made reducing back of black anodized aluminum with a 4X5 Graflock back attached, $300 with ground glass and Fresnel installed.
 Fits Sinar P non metering back.
 Accepts all Polaroid 4X5 backs.

-11X14 P camera complete, utilizing 8X10 heavy duty rear standard bearer and 11X14 format change kit, Mint, $6200 Note: this camera has been sold.
-I can and will make another.
+11X14 P camera complete, utilizing 8X10 heavy duty rear standard bearer and 11X14 format change kit, $OLD.
+I can make another for you.

 11X14 format change kit, custom made for use w/8X10P heavy duty standard bearer (standard bearer available separately), with spacer for front standard bearer, works beautifully, film plane same as Sinar's, made of black lacquered lightweight Mahogany.
-11X14 back, carrier frame, and bellows weigh only 6# 3 oz., Mint, $3000 Note: this format change kit has been sold.
-I can and will make another.
+11X14 back, carrier frame, and bellows weigh only 6# 3 oz., $OLD.
+I can make another for you.

 12X20 format change kit for Sinar P, with new 36" bellows, horizontal format only, you'll have to turn the camera on it's side to do a vertical, made of black lacquered hard maple with a Deardorff mahogany ground glass frame, weighs only 9# 11 ounces, for use with 8X10 Sinar P heavy duty standard bearer (standard bearer available separately).
 I built this for a customer who previously had me build an 11X14 format change kit.
 A spacer for the front standard (as illustrated with the 11X14 format change kit above) is included in the $4000 price.
 I did not make a spacer for this customer because he will be using his 11X14 front standard.
 It can be used without a spacer for the front standard by tilting the front and rear standards as I did to test the coverage of the ~300mm ~F8 lens you see on the camera.
 I used the Deardorff ground glass frame because I had it on hand and saw no need to duplicate it.
 The cost of a 12X20 format change kit without the spacer for the front standard is $3500.
 This is not in stock.
 It was made on commission and promptly shipped out.
 I will make one for you upon demand.
 Note the use of a velvet bed for the filmholder.
 It is too much to expect the camera and filmholder interface in such a large camera to be light tight without a velvet filmholder bed.
 Sinar and Linhof use velvet filmholder beds in 4X5 cameras.
 Only the inexperienced would not use a velvet filmholder bed in a 12X20 camera.
 This particular camera was made to accept F&S type filmholders.
 Actually, the customer will be using new Lotus filmholders made to match F&S filmholder specifications.
 The buyer of this 12X20 format change kit said, "The camera looks fantastic and exceeded my expectation.
 Thank you very much."